 In Denielle Elliott’s essay, View of Neurological Disturbances and Time Travel, she talks about her personal experience with anomic aphasia.
 Mostly invisible to outsiders, it is like a never-ending game of hang-man for those with injured minds.Instead of practicing vigilant memory keeping or feeling embarrassed, Elliott encourages a playful approach to time stuck between words.
 Situated in 26 or less, I am thinking about what play means for me, my acquired brain injury community, and those outside it.

-26 or less is an interactive sound and video art exhibition that asks what trouble with word-finding sounds like when we make the conscious decision to time travel and play.
+26 or less is an interactive sound and video art lab that asks what trouble with word-finding sounds like when we make the conscious decision to play.
 Drawing on the intersections of feminist science and technology studies, disability, and sonic ethnography, this project is rooted in communal knowledge making.
-Meaning, visitors to this exhibition are invited to participate in listening, recording, and discussion.

-This project is set to launch in Fall 2024.
+This project is set to launch in late Summer 2024.
 Exact timing and location to be announced in Winter 2024.